skyfe79/Awesome/README.md

 - [ggsql](https://github.com/posit-dev/ggsql) - A SQL extension for declarative data visualisation based on the Grammar of Graphics.
 - [claw-code](https://github.com/ultraworkers/claw-code) - An agent-managed museum exhibit, built in Rust with Gajae-Code / LazyCodex — developed and maintained with no human intervention.
 - [grafeo](https://github.com/GrafeoDB/grafeo) - Grafeo is a pure-Rust, high-performance graph database that can be embedded as a library or run as a standalone database, with optional in-memory or persistent storage.
 Grafeo supports both LPG and RDF and all major query languages.
-- [OpenSquirrel](https://github.com/Infatoshi/OpenSquirrel) - For people who get distracted by agents.
-A native Rust/GPUI control plane for running Claude Code, Codex, Cursor, and OpenCode side by side — because if you're going to be squirrely, you might as well optimize for it.
 - [liteparse](https://github.com/run-llama/liteparse) - A fast, helpful, and open-source document parser
 - [SuperLightTUI](https://github.com/subinium/SuperLightTUI) - 🦀 An immediate-mode Rust TUI framework with flexbox layout and Tailwind-style chaining API.
 - [deff](https://github.com/flamestro/deff) - interactive, side-by-side file review for git diffs with per-file navigation, vertical and horizontal scrolling, syntax highlighting, and added/deleted line tinting